PX4/PX4-user_guide/en/sim_gazebo_classic/index.md

 ## Installation

-Gazebo Classic 9 or 11 setup is included in our [standard build instructions](../dev_setup/dev_env.md) for Linux, macOS, and Windows.
-Additional installation instructions can be found on [gazebosim.org](http://gazebosim.org/tutorials?cat=guided_b&tut=guided_b1).

 ::: info
 If you plan to use PX4 with ROS you **should follow the** [ROS Instructions](../simulation/ros_interface.md) to install both ROS and Gazebo Classic (and thereby avoid installation conflicts).
 :::

-::: info
+Gazebo Classic setup is included in our [standard build instructions](../dev_setup/dev_env.md) for macOS, Ubuntu 18.04 and 20.04, and Windows on WSL2 for the same hosts.

+For Ubuntu 22.04 LTS and later, the installation script ([/Tools/setup/ubuntu.sh](https://github.com/PX4/PX4-Autopilot/blob/main/Tools/setup/ubuntu.sh)) installs the [Gazebo](../sim_gazebo_gz/index.md) simulator instead.

-The following commands can be used to remove [Gazebo (Garden)](../sim_gazebo_gz/index.md) and reinstall Gazebo-Classic 11:
+If you want to use Gazebo Classic on Ubuntu 22.04 you can use the following commands to remove [Gazebo (Garden)](../sim_gazebo_gz/index.md) and then reinstall Gazebo-Classic 11:

 ```sh
 sudo apt remove gz-garden